 To provide a platform for spatial design practitioners to share crucial and nuanced perspectives/ideas or provocations in this sector Concepts for Practice Tools/Toolkits Links to other organisations/practices/resources Literature Local & Global Practitioners Profiles To house a testing/thinking/reflecting space for early ideas and perspectives from the contributors (back of house/skunk works) Frame nuanced/niche ideas in this sector Give a platform to emerging voices Create space for new ideas and concepts

-Christine Botha Christine Botha is a recently graduate architect from Johannesburg, South Africa.
+Christine Botha Christine Botha is a recently graduated architect from Johannesburg, South Africa.
 Her research and socio-spatial interests are around design, building and urban processes related to South Africa’s dynamic cities.
-Olwehu Jack Olwethu Jack is an alumnus of the Department of Architectural Technology at CPUT and worked with the Community Organisation Research Centre (CORC) and South African Slum Dwellers International (SDI) Alliance to support communities as a technical supporter.
-Currently he is the founder and Managing director of UGM Consultants.
-UGM Consultants is a group of qualified, skilled and experienced professionals who are designers and community development facilitators in South Africa.
+Olwethu Jack Olwethu Jack is an alumnus of the Department of Architectural Technology at CPUT and worked as a technical supporter with the Community Organisation Research Centre (CORC) and South African Slum Dwellers International (SDI) Alliance.
+He is the founder and managing director of UGM Consultants, a group of qualified, skilled and experienced professionals who are designers and community development facilitators in South Africa.
 Suzett Van Der Walt Suzette is a professional architect with 4 years of experience at 1to1 where she manages a project supporting community-driven development and relations of illegally occupied inner-city buildings.
 She is also involved in the strategic planning of 1to1 projects and aims to support the development of the GIS/BIM for neighbourhoods initiative.
-She is an aspiring academic and is beginning a career as a researcher, and also spearheads the teaching and training initiatives of 1to1.
-Thina Dube Tinashe is a Zimbabwean born architect, who is currently researching informal living conditions within an Architectural context in the world’s largest cities with the hope of generating principles and design policies that will allow for more adaptive and resilient cities.
+She is an aspiring academic, beginning her career as a researcher, and also spearheads the teaching and training initiatives of 1to1.
+Thina Dube Tinashe is a Zimbabwean born architect, who is currently researching informal living conditions within an Architectural context in the world’s largest cities, with the hope of generating principles and design policies that will allow for more adaptive and resilient cities.
 Tinashe is busy completing her PhD in Architecture at the University of the Witwatersrand in Johannesburg.
-Dumisani Mathebula Dumisani Mathebula is a grass-roots socio-technical practitioner who has worked in social mobiliation, leadershipposition in community and neighborhood groups as well working with Shack/Slum Dwellers Inernational through these positions.
-Dumisani is working with 1to1 in various projects while establishing the oSkotheni Nework across Guateng, South Africa.
+Dumisani Mathebula Dumisani Mathebula is a grass-roots socio-technical practitioner who has worked in social mobiliation, and leadership positions in community and neighbourhood groups as well working with Shack/Slum Dwellers Inernational (SDI) through these positions.
+Dumisani is working with 1to1 in various projects while establishing the oSkotheni Network across Gauteng, South Africa.
 Jacqueline Cuyler Trained as an architect, Jacqui is a co-founder and managing director of 1to1.
-Jacqui manages the organization and spearheads the engagements between CBOs, Government, and partner NPOs.
+Jacqui manages the organisation and spearheads the engagements between CBOs, Government, and partner NPOs.
 She has 10 years of experience and has worked as a community engagement consultant in a number of contexts, including the DRC.
-She juggles managing an organization and facilitating engagements, building the capacity of grassroots networks to collect and report on their own socio-technical data top mobilise this information in aid of their demands for housing.
-Sibonelo Gumede Sibonelo Gumede is an urbanist who is interested in the intersections of urban sociology, people centered development and policy application.
+She juggles managing an organisation and facilitating engagements, building the capacity of grassroots networks to collect and report on their own socio-technical data to mobilise this information in aid of their demands for housing.
+Sibonelo Gumede Sibonelo Gumede is an urbanist who is interested in the intersections of urban sociology, people centered development, and policy application.
 He has been driving dialogue and innovation platform opportunities for sustainable community development projects.
 He uses participatory action research to unlock value and promote civic engagement about inclusive communities.
-Claire du Trevou Claire du Trevou is a director at Bitprop, a social enterprise that seeks to address housing shortages by using a unique funding model to allow private investors to invest in backyard micro rental units wherein property owners gradually use this upfront investment to earn a supplementary income.
+Claire du Trevou Claire du Trevou is a director at Bitprop, a social enterprise that seeks to address housing shortages by using a unique funding model to allow private investors to invest in backyard micro-rental units wherein property owners gradually use this upfront investment to earn a supplementary income.
 Her early career, upon graduation from the University of Pretoria, was largely spent at a Cape Town based NGO, People’s Environmental Planning, where the bulk of her work focused on research and project implementation in informal settlements upgrading.
 Milswa Ndziba Miliswa Ndziba is a South African student currently in Unit 19 at the University of Johannesburg’s Graduate School of Architecture.
 For her thesis, she is designing a series of paper toys that make concepts of colonial and Apartheid spatial planning accessible to children.
 In the final year of her undergraduate studies at the University of Pretoria she interned at 1to1 – Agency of Engagement, an NPO that facilitates spatial design strategies through critical engagement with residents in poor unsafe areas of South Africa.
-Editors

 Want to join the disucssion?